Yamada Denki: Overview

 Before Yamada Denki brought in its point system, it set up an experimental store to test the system, using the name "Digital 21" rather than "Tecc Land", in Adachi-ku and Okayama Prefecture.
 In Okayama, a Tecc Land store was closed and renovated to turn it into the Digital 21 Okayama store.

 Groups including Shoten Kumiai (日本書店商業組合連合会, Nihon Shoten Shōgyō Kumiai Rengōkai), a trade union composed of booksellers from across Japan, have expressed the opinion that issuing points for books, and selling books using points, is an infringement of the resale price maintenance system, and requested that the redemption rate of the points (currently 3%) be lowered.
 When points were introduced, the rate for books was 5%, but it was later lowered to 3%.

 In June 2004, the main Hiroshima store was opened in the central district of Hiroshima, partly as a test run for a city-based store.
-Based on the knowhow acquired from this test, "LABI1 Namba" was opened in 2006.
+Based on the know-how acquired from this test, "LABI1 Namba" was opened in 2006.
 The opening hours of the main Hiroshima store and LABI1 Namba are from 10 a.m. to 10 p.m., the longest of any Yamada Denki stores in the country.

 In August 2005, the company bought land in front of the east exit of Takasaki Station through Shimizu Corporation.
 This was scheduled to be completed in 2007, becoming the location of a large city store and new company headquarters.
 A plan to build the store in the Minato Mirai 21 area of Yokohama, but the plan was changed, apparently because the Yokohama city government expressed concerns about traffic congestion in the area.

 In November 2005, Yamada Denki, together with the Kagawa Prefecture supermarket Marunaka, and the electrical goods retailer "Dynamite", also from Kagawa, founded "Chūgoku / Shikoku Tecc Land".
 Dynamite was transformed into a franchise, and its major stores were changed to Tecc Land stores.
 The result, in practice, was the acquisition of Dynamite.

+In April 2010, Yamada Denki opened its LAB1 Shinjuku Higashiguchi Building branch in the Yunika Building, which is best known for its giant "Yunika Vision" video screen.
+The branch closed on October 4, 2020.
+The building was left vacant until April 2022, when sporting goods chain Alpen Tokyo turned it into its flagship store.

 The company has used actor Masanobu Takashima and soccer player Shunsuke Nakamura for publicity and television commercials.

 In 2015, the store closed 40 of its stores, mostly in suburban areas, after experiencing a 50% fall in net profits.

 On October 1, 2020, Yamada Denki changed its trade name to "YAMADA HOLDINGS CO., LTD." and changed to a holding company structure.